RineshRamadhin/MMM-Lastfm/README.md

 ### Last.fm API key

 To access the Last.fm API you'll need to create an account at [Last.fm](https://www.last.fm/join).
 Then [Create a new API account](https://www.last.fm/api/account/create).
-Make sure you don't reuse this API account for other purposes due to rate limitations.
+Make sure you don't reuse this API account for other purposes due to [rate limitations](#api-rate-limits).
-Fill in the required fields (you can leave `Callback URL` and `Application homepage` emmpty) and hit save.
+Fill in the required fields (you can leave `Callback URL` and `Application homepage` empty) and hit save.
 Then copy the `apiKey` for your config. you can find an overview of API accounts and `apikey` on [the API accounts page](https://www.last.fm/api/accounts).

 ## Configuration